kimamovic21/udemy-reactjs-testing-course-johnsmilga/01-rtl-tutorial/README.md

 test('should render heading with correct text', () => {
   // Render the App component
-  //mounts your React component into a simulated browser environment. render(<App />);
+  // mounts your React component into a simulated browser environment. render(<App />);

   // `screen.debug()` is a function that logs the current state of the virtual DOM to the console.
-It helps you visualize the component's structure and see what's being rendered.
+It helps you visualize the
+  // component's structure and see what's being rendered.

   screen.debug();